-WALLS: The main walls are of a stone construction with pointed finish.
+WALLS: The main walls are of a stone construction, with pointed finish.

-ROOF: The main roof to the block is pitched and clad with slates.
+ROOF: The main roof to the block is pitched and tiled.
+There are additional flat roof details to bay window formations.
+These were not visible for inspection.

+These were not visible for inspection.
 4.0 ACCOMMODATION

-FIRST FLOOR: Entrance Vestibule, Hallway, Lounge, Bedroom, Dining Kitchen and Bathroom.
+THIRD FLOOR: Entrance Hallway, Lounge, Bedroom, Dining Kitchen and Bathroom.